Hollow-core Fibers

 Propagation Loss

 The propagation losses of hollow-core fibers were initially far higher than for solid-core fibers – in particular when single-mode guidance is required.
 There are, however, quite effective methods to mitigate that problem [15].
-Recently, some hollow-core fibers with much reduced losses – roughly comparable to those of state-of-the-art silica fibers with a solid core in the optimum wavelength region around 1.5 μm, have been achieved [35].
+Recently, some hollow-core fibers with much reduced losses – roughly comparable to those of state-of-the-art silica fibers with a solid core in the optimum wavelength region around 1.5 μm, have been achieved and also at shorter wavelengths [35, 36, 52].
 Similarly low losses appear to be possible in a wider wavelength region, where silica absorption or scattering is substantially higher.
-It may even be possible to develop practical telecom fibers with losses below the theoretical limit of solid-core silica fibers (around 0.15 dB/km at 1550 nm), which is essentially set by Rayleigh scattering.
+It seems even possible to develop practical telecom fibers with losses below the theoretical limit of solid-core silica fibers [53], which is around 0.15 dB/km at 1550 nm and is essentially set by Rayleigh scattering.

 The low overlap of the intensity profile with the glass makes it possible even to guide light at wavelengths where the transparency of the glass material is relatively poor.
-For example, this has been demonstrated with high-energy pulses from an Er:YAG laser at 2.94 μm [13], and with kilowatt average powers [44].
+For example, this has been demonstrated with high-energy pulses from an Er:YAG laser at 2.94 μm [13], and even with kilowatt average powers [45] (notably with single-mode spatial characteristics).
 Even light from CO2 lasers at 10.6 μm can be guided with such fibers [3].
-Hollow-core fibers are thus interesting for high power beam delivery in a wide range of wavelengths and powers.
+Hollow-core fibers are thus interesting for high power beam delivery in a wide range of wavelengths and powers, although limited to spatially single-mode laser sources.

 Low Reflection